Roof Tent Rental

 Is a Roof tent right for your trip?

-Choose a roof tent when you want a light camping setup and are comfortable sleeping outside the vehicle, packing minimally, and using campground or public facilities.
+Choose a roof tent when you want a light camping setup and are comfortable sleeping outside the vehicle, climbing into bed, packing minimally, cooking outdoors, and using campground or public facilities.

-Roof tents are best when the rental is mostly transportation plus a sleeping setup, not a full indoor RV experience.
+Roof tents fit trips where the rental is mostly transportation plus a sleeping setup, not a full indoor RV experience.

 Current sleeping range: the listed sleeping capacity.

-This format works only if luggage, food, water, bedding, and camp gear are realistic for the vehicle.
+This format works only when luggage, food, water, bedding, and camp gear can fit without turning every stop into a repack.

-Storage signal: storage details are shown in photos and model descriptions.
+Storage details: storage details are shown in photos and model descriptions.

 Weather-aware routes

-Rain, wind, heat, cold, smoke, and bugs affect roof-tent trips more than enclosed RV rentals.
+Rain, wind, heat, cold, smoke, and bugs affect roof-tent trips faster than enclosed RV rentals, so dates and backup plans matter.

 Campground facilities

-Plan bathroom, shower, cooking, water, and charging around campgrounds or included gear, not onboard amenities.
+Plan bathroom, shower, cooking, water, and charging around campgrounds or included camp gear, not onboard amenities.

-Bathroom signal: the bathroom details listed on each rental.
+Bathroom details: the bathroom details listed on each rental.

 How much does a roof tent rental cost?